 While pre-departure and on-site orientations have virtually become standards in the field, re-orientations given to students upon return to the United States are sparse.
 The process of re-entry and the effects of reverse culture shock must not be ignored.
 Bruce La Brack offers advice on these issues in his articles entitled: “The Missing Linkage: The Process of Integrating Orientation and Reentry” and “The Evolution Continues: The UOP Cross-Cultural Training Courses”.

 Conducting Program Health and Safety AuditThe purpose of the SAFETI Audit Checklist is to provide a list of health and safety and study abroad issues that an administrator can use as a guide to look at the current policies and procedures at their institution.
 As issues of health and safety have become of greater importance in study abroad, the safety audit has been looked at as one way of reviewing study abroad programs to focus on health and safety issues.

 As there are thousands of colleges and universities in the United States and around the world, there is no one way to effectively support all students on all programs.
 The SAFETI Audit Checklist is provided to give faculty and administrators a set of issues with which to start.
-The checklist is linked to the SAFETI Internet Resource Links which provide background information about each item and samples of policies and procedures from other study abroad programs as well as useful World Wide Web Links.
+The checklist is linked to the SAFETI Internet Resource Links which provide background information about each item and samples of policies and procedures from another study abroad programs as well as useful World Wide Web Links.

 To respond to health and safety issues, some institutions have published their safety audit findings on the World Wide Web.

-EvaluationAccording to NAFSA’s Guide to Education Abroad for Advisers and Administrators, the evaluation of education abroad programs and the assessment of activities and student learning are vital, ongoing tasks for every program sponsor and for every sending institution.
+EvaluationAccording to NAFSA’s Guide to Education, Abroad for Advisers and Administrators, the evaluation of education abroad programs and the assessment of activities and student learning are vital, ongoing tasks for every program sponsor and for every sending institution.
 Evaluations from faculty, staff, and students should include the following: